mirkodagnese/mirkodagnese.github.io/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Angular Deployment on GitHub Pages

+To deploy your Angular website on GitHub Pages follow the instruction in the [Angular Documentation](https://angular.io/guide/deployment)

 ## Further help